T25 COLLEGE FOOTBALL-SCHEDULE

 — The AL East-leading Red Sox trimmed their magic number to four by getting two-run doubles from Jackie Bradley Jr. and pinch-hitter Brock Holt in the fifth inning of a 5-3 comeback win over the Mets.
 Rick Porcello improved to 17-7 despite serving up a three-run homer to Brandon Nimmo, putting New York ahead 3-1 in the fourth.

 — The Bosox also received help from the Blue Jays as Randal Grichuk (GRIH’-chuhk) slammed a pair of solo homers and Aledmys (ah-LEHD’-mees) Diaz collected three RBIs in an 8-7 victory over the Yankees.
-Kevin Pillar also went deep while Toronto built an 8-1 lead, but Giancarlo Stanton begin the New York seventh with a solo shot and Didi Gregorius (DEE’-dee greh-GOHR’-ee-uhs) followed with his second homer of the afternoon before Miguel Andujar’s (an-DOO’-hahrz), grand slam got the Yanks within a run later in the inning.
+Kevin Pillar also went deep while Toronto built an 8-1 lead, but Giancarlo Stanton begin the New York seventh with a solo shot and Didi Gregorius (DEE’-dee greh-GOHR’-ee-uhs) followed with his second homer of the afternoon before Miguel Andujar’s (an-DOO’-hahrz), grand slam got the Yanks within a run.

-— The Dodgers have taken over first place in the NL West after Yasiel Puig (YAH’-see-ul pweeg) homered three times and had a career-high seven RBIs in a 17-4 thrashing of the Cardinals.
-Cody Bellinger hit a three-run homer and had a career-high six RBIs for the Dodgers, who have moved a half-game ahead of Colorado by taking the first three games of the series.
+— The Dodgers have taken control of the second NL wild card after Yasiel Puig (YAH’-see-ul pweeg) homered three times and had a career-high seven RBIs in a 17-4 thrashing of the Cardinals in St. Louis.
+Cody Bellinger hit a three-run homer in the ninth and had a career-high six RBIs for the Dodgers, who are one game ahead of the Redbirds after taking the first three games of the series.

 — Juan Soto became the youngest player to steal three bases in a game as the 19-year-old rookie went 1-for-2 with an RBI single in the Nationals’ 7-1 win over the Braves.
 Jefry Rodriguez worked 4 2/3 innings of hitless relief after Jeremy Hellickson reinjured his right wrist while batting in the top of the fourth.